cheatham1/GetStartedBook/the_display_histograms.md

 This is the opening angle, in phi (𝜙), between the two leptons.

-If the leptons are produced back-to-back, this is displayed on the histogram as 180 degrees.
+If the leptons go back-to-back, this is displayed on the histogram as 180 degrees.
+$$H\rightarrow W^+W^-$$events show a peak at low values in contrast to all other processes.

 ## Total Lepton Transverse Momentum [GeV]

 This is the [vectorial sum](https://en.wikipedia.org/wiki/Euclidean_vector#Addition_and_subtraction) of the transverse momenta of the observed charged leptons.

-For Z boson events, total lepton transverse momentum peaks at zero since the momentum of one lepton cancels out the momentum of the other.
+For $$Z$$ boson events, total lepton transverse momentum peaks at zero since the momentum of one lepton cancels out the momentum of the other.

+For the other processes this cancellation is not as pronounced.
+Their distributions peak at between 30 and 80 GeV.

 ## Are Jets b-tagged?